 Your wedding photography will be the one lasting physical memory of your big day.
-With that in mind, it’s important to make sure you contract with the most suitable photographer for both your style and your wedding photo budget.
+With that in mind, it’s important to make sure you contract with the most suitable photographer for both your style and your wedding photography budget.

-The first thing to do is compile a list of potential wedding photographers.
+The first thing to do is to compile a list of potential wedding photographers.
 Ask friends and family members for the names of photographers they’ve had good results with.
 Here are some important issues to consider when looking for your photographer:

 Why should we hire a professional wedding photographer?

 Although there is always a family member or two who enjoys photography as a hobby, nothing quite compares to the finished product from a professional wedding photographer.
-Top quality equipment and a sound history of experience will guarantee that your wedding photos – the one truly tangible memory of your big day – will be everything you hope for.
+Top-quality equipment and a sound history of experience will guarantee that your wedding photos – the one truly tangible memory of your big day – will be everything you hope for.

 What is the first question we should ask the photographer?

 Once you have narrowed the choices for photographers and determined their availability for your wedding date, the first question you will want to ask before choosing a photographer is, “Will you be the photographer covering our wedding?”.
 Several professional photo studios either employ more than one photographer or outsource freelance photographers.
 You will want to guarantee that the photographer actually covering your wedding is the same photographer whose body of work you have reviewed beforehand.

 What is the average cost of wedding photography?